nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app/javascript/css-customization.md

     }
     ```

-2. Once you've saved the CSS, reopen your `index.html` file in two separate browser tabs.You should now see two video streams, but one will be smaller and nested inside the larger video stream.
+2. Once you've saved the CSS, reopen your `index.html` file in two separate browser tabs.
+You should now see two video streams, but one will be smaller and nested inside the larger video stream.

 Taking a look at the CSS above, you can see that we did this by adjusting the **height**, **width**, and **position** of the `#publisher` div.
-This "picture-in-picture" layout is a common practice in video chat applications.Feel free to edit sizing and position of these divs as much as you like.
+This "picture-in-picture" layout is a common practice in video chat applications.
+Feel free to edit sizing and position of these divs as much as you like.

 The video conferencing frontend implementation is now complete.
 Checkout the [what's next section](/video/tutorials/create-video-conferencing-app/conclusion/javascript) to learn the next steps to take.